datamesh-governance/datamesh-governance.com/policies/interoperability/data-product-specification/02-open-data-product-specification.md

 - Currently, there is no tooling support available in our data platform nor data catalog.
 - Licensed under [https://creativecommons.org/licenses/by-sa/4.0/](https://creativecommons.org/licenses/by-sa/4.0/)
 - We accept to be early adaptor.
 We are not aware of any other company using this specification.

 ## Automation

+The JSON file needs to be curated manually by the domain team when developing and maintaining a data product.

+It may be a foundation for further automation through the data platform.

 ## Monitoring